Return

 "Energy follows structure.
 Each time you switch contexts, you're not just changing masks — you're changing the laws of gravity.
 What makes you valuable at work makes you cold at home.
 What makes you safe at home makes you invisible online.
 And at every transition, energy leaks."

 "You feel broken.
 You're not.
 You're trying to run incompatible architectures in one body.
-The work is to build structure flexible enough to hold who you actually are — without bleeding out at every seam."
+The work is to build structure flexible enough to hold who you actually are — without leaking at every seam."

 06 — The Ecosystem